drshahizan/research-design/profile/batch2/LeynzSahak/readme.md

 - Qualified trainer under Niosh Train the Trainer program Level 2 (Certificate No. BTT2143-O)

 ## Research Interest
-My previous research area are **Inherent Safety and Health**.
-I am deeply fascinated by this field and exciting to explore new experiences and grow professionally in the Data Science field
+My previous research area are **Inherent Safety and Health** in **process development and design** at **chemical plant industry**.
+I am deeply fascinated by this field and exciting to explore new experiences and grow professionally in the Data Science field.

 ## Publication
 I am actively working on several publications in my field of interest.
 You can find a list of my publications on my Google Scholar Profile. https://scholar.google.com.my/citations?hl=en&view_op=list_works&gmla=ALUCkoUINEzEZvt83gIn6pluhOsGtl1JMtkGI8d-S1kkSqyntmZMUz_XqRHHf35QxIz5X-E-wiLqGa_lQfJ4jA&user=c5JhaokAAAAJ